-- This year, 4 to 6 (TBC) Research Program Awards will be made available, including both new and established research programs.
+- Up to 6 Research Program Awards will be made available annually, including both new and established research programs.

-- Two additional members nominated by the Department of Surgery Research Committee; and
+- Two additional members nominated by the Department of Surgery Research Committee

 The assessment of proposals by the peer-review committee will be based on the following criteria:

-3. Team strengths: defined as experience and skills of the research program team, including: track record, historical productivity and impact, likelihood that this team can complete the proposal being proposed, time and availability to commit to the proposal, and, collaborative arrangements with colleagues, if applicable.
+3. Strengths of the PI and Team: the experience and skills of the research team, including: track record, historical productivity and impact, likelihood that this team can complete the proposal being proposed, time/availability to commit to the proposal, and collaborative arrangements with colleagues, if applicable.

-4. Feasibility of proposal: defined as clarity and realism of the research proposal with respect to the objectives, timeframe, intended outcomes and outcome metrics, and resources available.
+4. Feasibility: clarity and realism of the research proposal with respect to the objectives, timeframe, intended outcomes and outcome metrics, and resources available.

 - Matching contributions for each research award include $25,000/year/award contributed by Department of Surgery, $25,000/year/award contributed by division, and $10,000/year/award contributed by University of Ottawa.
 Each award has a two-year duration (pending the mid-award report).